 If you already know that you are good at languages, then learning French is a useful choice, as it is the official language of France, an official language of the European Union, and it is also spoken in parts of Belgium, Switzerland and Canada as well as many countries in Africa, such as Senegal and Ivory Coast.
 Studying the language is not only about understanding the grammar and structure of the language, it is also about how people live and use the language on a day-to-day basis.
-You will develop your ability and confidence to use and understand the language and the culture.

 At the end of your first year, you will need to achieve a D grade at AS Level in order to progress to study at A Level during the second year.